 Results and discussion

-The dpe1-mutant turned out totally black, which means that there is a lot of starch on the surface of the leaves.
+The dpe1-mutant turned out totally black, which means that there is a lot of starch on the surface of the leaves (Fig. 5).
 This result proves that starch couldn’t be disintegrated by enzymes.
 The WT leaves have some dark areas but the leaves are not fully dark.
 These leaves were probably harvested one or two hours after it got dark.
 Some of the starch, synthesized during the day, was by then metabolized.

 Figure 5: staining with lugol.